Bridging Generative and Discriminative Noisy-Label Learning via Direction-Agnostic EM Formulation: Ablation studies

 \subsection{Transition matrix estimation}

-In Fig.~\ref{fig:transition}, we show mean square error (MSE) of transition matrix estimation and classification accuracy on CIFAR10 IDN with 20\% and 40\% noise rates, compared with SOTA transition matrix methods and generative modelling methods.
-Compared with previous transition matrix methods Forward~\cite{patrini2017making} and kMEIDTM~\cite{cheng2022instance}, we observe that our method achieves a lower transition matrix error and higher accuracy for both noise rates.
-Compared with the generative methods CausalNL~\cite{yao2021instance} and NPC~\cite{bae2022noisy}, our method achieves comparable transition matrix estimation error, but significantly higher accuracy.
-This indicates the effectiveness of our generative modelling for instance-dependent transition matrix estimation.
+In Fig.~\ref{fig:transition}, we show the mean squared error (MSE) of transition-matrix estimation and classification accuracy on CIFAR-10 IDN with 20\% and 40\% noise rates, compared with SOTA transition-matrix methods and generative modeling methods.
+Compared with previous transition-matrix methods, Forward~\cite{patrini2017making} and kMEIDTM~\cite{cheng2022instance}, we observe that our method achieves a lower transition-matrix error and higher accuracy for both noise rates.
+Compared with the generative methods CausalNL~\cite{yao2021instance} and NPC~\cite{bae2022noisy}, our method achieves comparable transition-matrix estimation error but significantly higher accuracy.
+This indicates the effectiveness of our generative modeling for instance-dependent transition-matrix estimation.